 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On June 10th we read the entire twenty-seventh chapter of the Book of Acts, which describes Saint Paul's final sea journey, from Caesarea to Rome.
+The entire twenty-seventh chapter of the Book of Acts describes Saint Paul's final sea journey, from Caesarea to Rome.

 But in the previous chapter, the twenty-sixth, Paul has faced something perhaps harder to bear: total indifference to the Gospel.
 The chapter describes Paul, a bound prisoner, making his defense before Herod Agrippa II, the son of Herod Agrippa I who had "laid violent hands" on Christians.

 Paul begins his defense with hope that Agrippa will be a fair judge because he is "especially familiar with all customs and controversies of the Jews" (26:3).
 Paul has already been interrogated by Festus, the Roman governor of Judea who is also present.
 Paul doesn't expect much from Festus, a pagan and probably unfamiliar with the Old Testament prophecies and their completion in Jesus.

 But from Agrippa, a Jew, Paul hopes for more.
 So he addresses a majestic explanation of the Christian faith to Agrippa as a fellow Jew, basing it on the Old Testament expectations.
 He speaks of the "promises made by God to our fathers, to which our twelve tribes hope to attain."
 He expresses incredulity that he should be accused by Jews for holding to that hope.
 Then he asks, "Why is it thought incredible by any of you [Jews who know the Old Testament prophecies] that God raises the dead?"
 (26:8).